ckrvxr/mihomoset/README.md

 # Mihomo Rules
+Override Rules for Mihomo, With Anti-Anti-Fraud.

-This project retrieves the hosts file from the source at 6 AM in Beijing time every day to convert to the binary rule file for mihomo (mrs, yaml).
+This project also retrieves the hosts file from the source at 6 AM in Beijing time every day to convert to the binary rule file for mihomo (mrs, yaml).

 ### Example: